NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 The Front-end UI contains modular classes and components that enables the actors to interact with the system.
 This includes logging into the system, interacting with the Map using filters and conditions, displaying a graph.
 Additonal React Libraries are used to support component functionality.

 **Business Logic - Server Package**
-The Business Logic contains a controller classes that ... loading data from the SQL Database backend into the front-end Application using Spring Rest.
+The Business Logic contains classes responsible for loading data from the SQL Database backend and passing it the front-end Application using Spring Rest.

 The server establishes the connection to the database, query the database and return the result to the user terminal.

 **Data Package**
-The Data Package holds the ... organised by city, transport mode, to/from, date and time
+The Data Package provides the data that is accessed by the client.
+Stored in the database, the package is organised by city, transport mode, to/from, date and time

 Database will hold all the necessary data to support the application.
 Queries will be processed based on the mode of transport, time of travel and the lat-long details.
 Data related to the different mode of transport will be stored separately to avoid latency.